MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 Sometimes the errors returned from the `New-AzResourceGroupDeployment` are not sufficient to find the error.

-Using the following script the error can be investigated, by digging deeper into the issue using and querying the Azure Logs using `Get-AzLog`.
+Using the following script the error can be investigated, by digging deeper into the issue using `Get-AzLog` to query the Azure Logs.

 ```powershell
 function LogError($Exception, $ResourceGroupName) {